 To learn more about writing tasks, see:

 Feedback is the engine of writing improvement and writing instructors are the facilitators of that feedback.
-Eli makes it easier for instructors to design and coordinate feedback activities that will improve student metadiscourse about writing and yield far more effective revisions.
+Eli makes it easier for instructors to design and coordinate feedback activities that will improve the feedback students give each other and yield more effective revisions.

 Eli makes it easy to create review groups using one of these strategies: